Department of Chemistry

 * course may be waived for NU students and can be replaced by an elective course

 ** Technical elective can be a non-Chemistry course selected from post-graduate elective courses offered at SSH (Biology, Physics, Mathematics), NUSOM (Biomed), SEDS (Chem.
-Eng.) subject to agreement with the supevisory committee.
+Eng.) subject to agreement with the supervisory committee.

 Course Descriptions